Paracelsus Medical University (PMU)

 COURSE DESCRIPTION

-This Erasmus Blended Intensive Program offers a dynamic and interdisciplinary exploration of disaster medical care within the contemporary landscape of global conflict.
+This Erasmus Blended Intensive Programme offers a dynamic, interdisciplinary exploration of disaster and conflict medicine in the context of contemporary warfare and complex emergencies.
 Designed for healthcare students and professionals, the course blends online learning with an immersive in-person module in Salzburg, Austria.

-Participants will examine the intersection of trauma care, humanitarian response, operational medicine, and healthcare diplomacy.
-The curriculum emphasizes the challenges and innovations of delivering medical care in conflict zones, fragile health systems, and large-scale emergencies.
+Participants will examine the intersection of trauma care, humanitarian response, operational medicine, and healthcare diplomacy, with a focus on delivering medical care in conflict zones, fragile health systems, and large-scale emergencies.
+The curriculum emphasizes tactical emergency medicine, civil–military coordination, crisis leadership, CBRN response, ethical and legal frameworks, and the role of technology and implementation science in humanitarian and combat settings.

-With contributions from global experts and institutions, the program fosters collaboration and prepares the next generation of health professionals for the complexities of medical response in today’s most volatile environments.
+With contributions from global experts and institutions, the programme fosters collaboration and prepares the next generation of health professionals for the realities of medical response in today’s most volatile environments.

 PREREQUISITE FOR PARTICIPATION